 If you want your application to be aware of data versioning, you can create some semblance of version control with schema.
 The term of art for this is Slowly Changing Dimension.
 This is not true version control.
 You concoct a schema using columns that indicate inactive or active or "active from" to "active to" dates.
 Version number or timestamp columns on rows can also be used.
 Then, your application uses these columns to construct present and historical views of the data.
-Your application never deletes, just changes state from active to inactive.
+Your application never deletes, just changes state from active to inactive, called soft deletes.
 I don't think anyone would consider this true version control as the application or an operator can still make a mistake and do really bad things.
 But, a number of databases are designed this way to give version control like features to their applications.

 If you just want rollback, backups and transaction logs are supported by every database solution.
 Maybe you take a nightly backup and you keep transaction logs since the last backup.
 A mistake that requires using these backups is usually corrected in hours at best but most likely days.
 This AWS Elastic Load Balancer outage is case in point.
 True version control means rollback on the order of seconds.